OCTRON-tracking/OCTRON-docs/docs/file-system.md

+# The file system
 During annotation, training and analysis, OCTRON creates various subfolders and files in the main project folder you selected.

 ## Annotation
-For every video you are annotating, OCTRON creates a subfolder that contains
+For every video you are annotating, OCTRON creates a subfolder that contains:

-- `label_name masks.zarr` archives that contain the annotation mask data for every label and annotation you create
+- `label_name masks.zarr` archives that contain the annotation mask data for every label and annotation you create.
-- `object_organizer.json` file that contains info on the label and various layers in your annotation project
+- `object_organizer.json` file that contains info on the label and various layers in your annotation project.
-- `video data.zarr` archive that contains (compressed) video frame data for every annotated frame
+- `video data.zarr` archive that contains (compressed) video frame data for every annotated frame.

 The folder names are the abbreviated hashes of the video file that is loaded and OCTRON makes sure that whenever you re-load an annotation project from within the GUI, the hash of the loaded video and the one of the annotation subfolder match.
 Meaning, when you modify the video file in any way, OCTRON will throw an error, alerting you that the video file and loaded annotations do not match.
 There is also a `video_info.txt` that can be deleted without consequences and contains some basic info about the annotated video file itself.